DeloitteAU/webpack-config/README.md

 ### `npm start`

-Runs a local development server, rebuild's bundles when the source files change, and live-reload in the browser.
+Runs a local development server, rebuilds bundles when the source files change, and live-reload in the browser.

 ### `npm run build`